 4. Glowing plastic stars

 Younger children love the glowing plastic stars.
-Use them to create constellations, patterns, etc. My son used to like to throw light-charged plastic stars into the bathtub water and turn off the lights (briefly and with supervision).
+Use them to create constellations, patterns, etc. My son used to enjoy throwing light-charged plastic stars into the bathtub water and turn off the lights (briefly and with adult supervision).
 It was fun to see the stars swirl through the water.

 Have fun.
 Who knows where an interest in light and chemistry will lead next?